Tim55667757/TKSBrokerAPI/README_EN.md

 options:
-  -h, --help            show this help message and exit --token TOKEN         Option: Tinkoff service's api key.
+  -h, --help            show this help message and exit --no-cache            Option: not use local cache `dump.json`, but update
+                        raw instruments data when starting the program.
+                        `False` by default.
+  --token TOKEN         Option: Tinkoff service's api key.
 If not set then
                         used environment variable `TKS_API_TOKEN`.
 See how to
                         use: https://tinkoff.github.io/investAPI/token/